Murder of Jamar Pinkney Jr.

 On November 16, 2009, Jamar Pinkney Sr. murdered his 15-year-old son, Jamar Pinkney Jr. in an execution-style shooting in Detroit, Michigan.

 Pinkney Sr. said that Pinkney Jr. had admitted to sexually assaulting his 3-year old half-sister before he assaulted him, forced him to take off his clothes, marched him down the street while naked to a vacant lot, forced him to kneel and shot him in the head.

 On April 15, 2010, Pinkney Sr. was found guilty of murdering and assaulting Pinkney Jr. with a deadly weapon.
-He was sentenced to life imprisonment with the possibility of parole after 37 years.
+He was sentenced to 37 to 80 years in prison.

-On November 15, 2012, the Michigan Court of Appeals denied Pinkney Sr.'s appeal and upheld his murder conviction.
+On November 15, 2012, the Michigan Court of Appeals denied Pinkney Sr.'s appeal and upheld his murder conviction, though they vacated one of his assault convictions.

 Murder

 Jamar Pinkney Jr. was a 15-year-old high school sophomore at Martin Luther King High School in Detroit.
 He was described as "articulate" and "always smiling".
 He was a student who received A's, B's, and C's in his courses.

-According to court records, Pinkney Jr. first admitted to his mother Lazette Cherry that he had sexually assaulted his half-sister.
+According to court records, Pinkney Jr. first allegedly admitted to his mother Lazette Cherry that he had sexually assaulted his half-sister.
 She said that he seemed remorseful about his actions and requested therapy.
-The day before the murder, Pinkney Jr. reportedly admitted to his father, Jamar Pinkney Sr. that he had sexually assaulted his 3-year old half-sister, though he previously denied doing anything.
+The day before the murder, Pinkney Jr. allegedly admitted to his father, Jamar Pinkney Sr. that he had sexually assaulted his 3-year old half-sister, though he previously denied doing anything.
 The next morning, Pinkney Sr. went to the duplex house where Pinkney Jr. and his mother, Lazette Cherry were located.
 When Pinkney Jr. allegedly admitted in person that he had sexually assaulted his half-sister, Pinkney Sr. began beating him.
 Yolanda Cherry, Lazette Cherry's sister, and another woman, LaTonya Prather were in the upstairs portion of the duplex, while Pinkney Sr., Pinkney Jr., and Lazette were in the downstairs portion.
 When Pinkney Sr. started to beat Pinkney Jr., Yolanda and Prather both heard the commotion coming from downstairs and both went down to investigate, with Yolanda quickly heading down first.
 Because the units were in a duplex, they had to walk down, exit outside, and then enter the front door of the downstairs unit.
-Yolanda was first to enter the downstairs, and she saw Pinkney Sr. beating Pinkney Jr. Yolanda pushed Pinkney Sr. away from Pinkney Jr. In response to being shoved by Yolanda, Pinkney Sr. pulled a gun and pointed it first at Yolanda and then later at Lazette, while threatening to the both of them.
+Yolanda was first to enter the downstairs, and she saw Pinkney Sr. beating Pinkney Jr. Yolanda pushed Pinkney Sr. away from Pinkney Jr. In response to being shoved by Yolanda, Pinkney Sr. pulled a gun and pointed it first at Yolanda and then later at Lazette, while threatening to shoot the both of them.
 Yolanda raised her hands and started backing away from Pinkney Sr., and he then resumed his attack on Pinkney Jr.

 After Pinkney Sr. forced Yolanda and Prather to leave, Pinkney Sr. pistol-whipped Pinkney Jr. and made him strip his clothes.
 Pinkney Sr. then marched Pinkney Jr. down the street naked to a vacant lot, and made Pinkney Jr. kneel.
 Pinkney Jr. began pleading for his life and begging, "No, Daddy!
 No!"
 Pinkney Sr. then shot Pinkney Jr. in the head.